SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 ### Problem: The numbers from 1 to 100

 Write a program that **prints the numbers from 1 to 100**.
-The program doesn't receive input and prints the numbers from 1 to 100 sequentially, each one on a separate line.
+The program does not accept input and prints the numbers from 1 to 100 sequentially, each on a separate line.

 #### Hints and Guidelines

-We can solve this problem with a **`for` loop** , which will pass through the numbers from 1 to 100 using the variable **`i`** and will print the numbers in the loop's body:
+We can solve this problem with a **`for` loop** which will pass through the numbers from 1 to 100 using the variable **`i`** and will print the numbers in the loop's body:

 ![](assets/chapter-5-1-images/01.Numbers-1-to-100-01.png)